 Thank goodness that “Hoarders” TV show doesn’t ever focus on seed hoarders.
-Gardeners who are very tidy and organized and otherwise not people who collect or hoard things can secretly have boxes full of seed from years and years of saving.
-Sometimes the seeds are gifts from friends, or seeds ordered because you forgot you has some left over and bought more or just surplus seeds from generous seed packages.
-I knew my seed habit was getting out of hand once I started collecting seed myself – now I have paper bags full of saved seeds and had to move from the tiny shoebox to a big box.
+Gardeners who are very tidy and organized and otherwise not people who collect or hoard things can secretly have boxes full of seed from years and years of seed saving.
+Sometimes the seeds are gifts from friends, or seeds ordered because you forgot you have some leftover and bought more or just surplus seeds from generous seed packages.
+I knew my seed habit was getting out of hand once I started seed saving, myself – now I have paper bags full of saved seeds and had to move from the tiny shoebox to a big box.

 This year, I’ve come up with a way to use those old seeds without feeling too guilty…and I’ll save some money, too.
 Early Fall is the traditional time to put in cover crops…seeds that will germinate and grow some but die back with a freeze or simply be chopped down and turned into the soil to replenish it in the Spring.
 Cover crops get lots of organic matter into the soil without much trouble.
 But there’s no reason you have to use an official “cover crop.”
 The idea is just young plants that get chopped up and mixed in with the soil.
 This year, I decided to turn some of my seed hoards to cover my garden soil this winter.
 (Let’s not be ridiculous and use all those good seeds.)

-My cover crop won’t be as cute as when I put in just winter rye and get a nice even green lawn effect….but it will be great fun to guess what is what!
+My cover crops won’t be as cute as when I put in just winter rye and get a nice even green lawn effect….but it will be great fun to guess what is what!

 My hoarded cover crop this year includes: